Opentrons/opentrons/protocol-designer/benchmarks/README.md

 To run all PD benchmarks, `make -C protocol-designer benchmarks`.
 This will output to a file `protocol-designer/benchmarks/output/$(date_time)`.
 To set the name of the file, specify `benchmark_output`

-These benchmarks use [Nanobench](https://github.com/mafintosh/nanobench), so you can pipe the output to a file and compare benchmark runs with `yarn nanobench-compare fileA fileB`
+These benchmarks use [Nanobench](https://github.com/mafintosh/nanobench), so you can pipe the output to a file and compare benchmark runs with `pnpm nanobench-compare fileA fileB`

 ## Local benchmarking guidelines